dannyhaak/TagDataTranslation/README.md

 ## Synopsis

 Tag Data Translation implemented according to the GS1 EPC Tag Data Translation 1.6 specification (http://www.gs1.org/epc/tag-data-translation-standard) for RAIN RFID, and updated for Tag Data Standard 1.11.
 Comes with unit tests and a demonstration application.
+Online accessible at https://www.mimasu.nl/tdt.

 The following schemes are supported:
 - ADI-var